KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 # Essentials

-This article describes some essential types in KeyboardKit.
+This article describes some KeyboardKit essentials.

 KeyboardKit separates its functionality into groups, where the `_Keyboard` group (prefixed with underscore to be listed first) contains essential types.